chihirot0109/message-exchange/README.md

 ## Built With

-* [Le Wagon Devise Template](https://github.com/lewagon/rails-templates) - This template enables you to start with basic bootstrap styles with Google fonts, and devise gem installed.
-However, this has several limits for devise fuctions and you need to change some codes in applicatio.rb if necessary.
+* [Le Wagon Devise Template](https://github.com/lewagon/rails-templates) - This template enables you to start with postgresql and devise gem installed.
+However, this has several limits for devise fuctions and you need to change codes in applicatio.rb if necessary.
+* [Omniauth](https://github.com/omniauth/omniauth) - For SNS sign up and login, used this gem together with [Omniauth for facebook](https://github.com/simi/omniauth-facebook) and [Omniauth for Google](https://github.com/zquestz/omniauth-google-oauth2)
+* [Kaminari](https://github.com/kaminari/kaminari) - For pagination used Kaminari gem styled by [Bootsrap4 Kaminari](https://github.com/KamilDzierbicki/bootstrap4-kaminari-views)

 ## Getting Started